The Alzheimer Society Research Program

 The Alzheimer Society Research Program (ASRP) is supported by generous donors and partner organizations.
 Each year, Brain Canada Foundation provides significant funding to drive our innovative research program, and support our Dementia Talks!
 Canada series.

-The ASRP 2024 competition is also supported by the Saskatchewan Health Research Foundation, Canadian Institutes of Health Research – Institute of Aging (CIHR-IA), Research Manitoba and Fonds de recherche du Québec – Santé.
-The ASRP has been made possible by the Canada Brain Research Fund (CBRF), an innovative arrangement between the government of Canada (through Health Canada) and Brain Canada Foundation, and Alzheimer Society of Canada.
+The ASRP 2024 competition is also supported by the Saskatchewan Health Research Foundation, Canadian Institutes of Health Research – Institute of Aging (CIHR-IA), Research Manitoba, Fonds de recherche du Québec.

 What is the Alzheimer Society Research Program?

-Since the Program's start in 1989, we have invested nearly $73 million in grants and awards toward innovative research that brings us closer to a future without Alzheimer’s disease and other dementias.
+Since the program's start in 1989, we have invested over $78 million in grants and awards toward innovative research that brings us closer to a future without Alzheimer’s disease and other dementias.

-• Encourage researchers to explore radical new ways to advance our knowledge of dementia, and
+• encourage researchers to explore radical new ways to advance our knowledge of dementia

-What kind of research is the ASRP currently funding?
-See the 2023 funding recipients and learn more about the researchers and projects making an impact on dementia in Canada!
+Read about our 2024 funding recipients and learn more about the researchers and projects making an impact on dementia in Canada.

 How can researchers get funding from the Alzheimer Society Research Program?

-The ASRP offers funding in four categories: Doctoral, Postdoctoral, the New Investigator Operating Grant and the Proof of Concept Grant.
+The ASRP offers funding in four categories.
+These are Doctoral Awards, Postdoctoral Awards, New Investigator Grants, and Proof of Concept Grants.

 For more information on how to apply, key dates, funding categories, guidelines and frequently asked questions, please check out Alzheimer.ca/Apply.

-Starting in 2019, the ASRP has shifted into an open competition that will focus on varying funding priorities: Basic science research, clinical, health services and population health.
+In 2019, the Alzheimer Society Research Program shifted into an open competition that focuses on varying funding priorities: Basic science research, clinical, health services and population health.
 Applications in other aspects of dementia research, such as cause, prevention, risk, technology, social science and psychosocial interventions are also considered.

-See the infographic below for the ASRP's eight funding priorities and how they are weighed when funding is allotted.
+See the infographic below for the program's eight funding priorities.

-Through the support of the ASRP, dementia researchers across Canada were able to work on projects like:
+Through the support of this program, dementia researchers across Canada were able to work on projects like:

 ASRP researcher Dr. Debra Sheets.